webondevices/webondevices/content/posts/17-04-2018/index.md

 This is the second post in a series on logging sensor data from an Arduino with the help of Node.js and JavaScript.

 In [part one of the series](/arduino-data-logger-into-file-nodejs-javascript), we have uploaded a piece of code onto the Arduino responsible for performing the sensor measurements and passing that data through as JSON via the USB port.
-We then read the incoming serial messages in Node.js with JavaScript and logged the data in a CSV file.
+We then read the incoming serial messages in Node.js with JavaScript and logged the data into a CSV file.

 If you wish to pick up the project from where we left it off last time, download the source from Github:
 [https://github.com/webondevices/example-projects/tree/master/temp-log-csv](https://github.com/webondevices/example-projects/tree/master/temp-log-csv)